 - Innovation is failure and recovery

 All the above and more.
 For certain, thought, innovation and creativity is not captured in a bottle.
-Professionals in a knowledge economy are not innovative only from the hours of 9 to 5.
+Professionals in a knowledge economy are not innovative only from the hours of nine to five.

 What makes someone innovative?
 Is it IQ and IQ’s measure of problem solving, pattern recognition, and memory?
 Is it technical skill acquired through study and experience?
 No, what separates professionals is not IQ or technical skills, but Emotional Intelligence: